logseq/docs/db-version.md

 * `Name`: Name to visually identify the property
 * `Icon`: Choose one and it will appear wherever its name appears
 * `Property type`: This determines what type a property's property values will have.
 Once a property is used this field cannot change.
 If you're unsure of what type to choose, use `Text`.
 See [property-types](#property-types) for more.
-* Multiple values: When selected, a property can have multiple values associated with it.
+* `Multiple values`: When selected, a property can have multiple values associated with it.
 All property types can have multiple values except for checkbox.
-* Available choices: Use this to limit a property to specific values.
+* `Available choices`: Use this to limit a property to specific values.
 Once a choice is defined, a user can only select from one of the defined choices.
 Each choice has a value, a description and an optional icon.
 Drag the choices up and down to order how they appear.
-* UI position: This determines where the property values are displayed.
+* `UI position`: This determines where the property values are displayed.
 By default the values are displayed as a row-like block under a block (`Block properties`).
 You can also choose to display property values at the beginning like task status, under a block like deadline date, or at the end of a block.
-* Hide by default: When selected, a property won't be visible on any of its blocks by default.
+* `Hide by default`: When selected, a property won't be visible on any of its blocks by default.
 But it will be visible if you zoom in on its blocks or display them in the sidebar.
-* Description: A description for the property that is mainly displayed on the property's page.
+* `Description`: A description for the property that is mainly displayed on the property's page.

 ### Built-in Properties